voytas75/GPTprompts/README.md

 10. **Programming Related Tasks and Analysis:**
     - Prompt 20: Examine and secure PowerShell code against potential security flaws.
     - Prompt 27: Analyze and troubleshoot PowerShell code.
+    - Prompt 35: Analyze and improve parts of PowerShell code.

 11. **Role-Playing and Persona Interaction:**
     - Prompt 19: Role-play as Luna, a coding assistant, following the Luna Ruleset.